AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager-360-connection.md

 >
 >The allow list is mandatory before setting up your first [!DNL Google Ad Manager] destination in Platform.
 Please ensure the allow list process described below has been completed by [!DNL Google] before creating a destination.

-Before creating the [!DNL Google Ad Manager] destination in Platform, you must contact [!DNL Google] for Adobe to be put on the list of allowed data providers, and for your account to be added to the allow list.
+Before creating the [!DNL Google Ad Manager 360] destination in Platform, you must contact [!DNL Google] for Adobe to be put on the list of allowed data providers, and for your account to be added to the allow list.
 Contact [!DNL Google] and provide the following information:

 * **Account ID**: Adobe’s account ID with Google.
 Account ID: 87933855.
 * **Customer ID**: Adobe’s customer account ID with Google.
 Customer ID: 89690775.